-The governing body has set its admission number at 220 students to year seven in the school year which begins in September 2017.
+The governing body has set its admission number at 220 students to year twelve (to include both internal [180] and external [40]) in the school year which begins in September 2018.

-Children with an Education, Health and Care plan or a statement of Special Educational Need
+Students with an Education, Health and Care plan or a statement of Special Educational Need

-Children who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the child will be admitted.
+Students who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the student will be admitted.